 Umpire: Going in the Umpire may line up at his normal depth (6-9 yards off the LOS).
 However, as the distance of the snap from the goal line shortens to less than 5 yards, he needs to adjust accordingly to be at a depth where he can assist on judging whether the ball made it to the end zone while it remained alive.
 He can best do this when he is positioned about 3 yards deep in the end zone.
 He must also be able to come quickly and easily to the LOS on passing plays as he must now judge whether the ball and/or the passer crossed the LOS (the Line Judge's responsibility on snaps outside the 10 yard line).
 Going out, coverage is the same as in a mid-field scrimmage play.
+On plays with ball into end zone by Team A, use "hands to the chest" signal to assist wing officials in calling TD or successful non-kick try.

 Wing Officials: On snaps from the 10 yard line going in, the Wing officials have primary responsibility for the dead ball spot.
 They should be able to beat the play to the goal line in all cases.
 On snaps inside the 5 yard line, they should move immediately from the snap to the goal line and work back out.
 The goal line is their most important responsibility with one exception - the dead ball spot for 4th down on plays where the line-to-gain is inside the 5 yard line; in that case, they need to give preference over goal line coverage to the line-to-gain.
 On snaps at or inside the 3 yard line going out, the Wing officials must step back to the goal line initially in order to cover the goal line for a possible ruling on a Safety.
+Also, be willing to "pinch in" to get (and sell) the dead ball spot; do not remain "glued" to the sideline area.